vanitha-himagirish/Linux/Linux_File_System.md

 - /usr - Contains files and utilites that are shared between users
 - /var - variable data is stored, usually system logs but can also include other data

+#### Commands used - File system structure

+- tree - is a recursive directory listing program that produces a depth-indented listing of files Type following command to install tree command on
+    - RHEL/CentOS and Fedora linux: yum install tree -y
+    - Ubuntu or Debian: sudo apt install tree
+##### Using tree command
+1. tree -To view directory structure of a directory in tree format
+2. tree -d - Shows only the directories
+3. tree -a - Shows all files including hidden dot files
+4. tree -L 2 - Limit the level of recursion
+5. man tree - On how to use tree

 #### What is LVM?
 LVM - Logical Volume Manager is a disk management solution that allow administrators to manage the disk and space more effectively.
 It also allows us to add, remove, resizing the size online in the existing volume.